tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 It works like this:

-- The app reads a digest of the next app in the chain and the signature over the digest from either the filesystem (syscall `PRELOAD_GET_DIGSIG`) or sent from the client.
+- The app reads a digest of the next app in the chain and the signature over the digest from either the filesystem (system call `PRELOAD_GET_DIGSIG`) or sent from the client.

 - If the signature provided over the digest is verified against the